 To get there, take the subway to Ōtemachi Station.
 The gate is about 5 mins away.
 The park is open from 9:00 am to 17:00 pm, except on Mondays and Fridays.

+I said it before and I'll say it ago: no trip to Tokyo is complete without a visit to the Ueno Park.
 A Tokyo must do, Ueno Park is home to countless museums and several shrines.
 During the summer months, there are many street food vendors dotted throughout the park to satisfy your appetite for freshly prepared snacks.

 Ueno Park is a popular hanami (Cherry Blossom) spot, during which, many come to picnic and spend a relaxed afternoon, chilling and making new friends.
 For more information, you can read more about the amazing 15 things to do in Ueno Park.